 When you finish building an wood oven, or receive one from a manufacturer, one of the next steps is to ready it for baking by getting rid of the water in the masonry.
-I’ve read about or heard about many different ways that people use to try and get this done, from fans to electric heaters.
+I’ve read about or heard about many different ways that people use to try and get this done, from fans to electric heaters, which can be installed using the best electric drill and other tools for this purpose.
 They do work to some degree, as constant warm temps and air movement will speed the evaporation process.
 The trouble is the moisture that is trapped in the center of the masonry mass, and drying out 2″-4″ inches of masonry can take a long time…you want to use the oven ASAP!

 The most efficient method is small, sustained drying fires.

 I know this process is commonly referred to as “Curing” by both hobby builders and commercial oven manufacturers.
 In fact, this term is so firmly engrained in the oven building nomenclature that explaining the drying process by any other term leads to confusion sometimes.

 I suppose it’s not that big of a deal what you call it, as long as the process is successful.
 But seeing how particular this community can be about details of oven building, pizza making, and everything else, I think it’s worth mentioning that ‘Curing’ isn’t technically the correct way to describe the process of drying out oven masonry.